Goodman-lab/TwoBondChem/README.md

 ### scripts/ folder:

-atidx.py: contains the functions for conducting atom-to-atom mapping and formatting the reaction SMILES strings for competitive pathways
+**atidx.py**: contains the functions for conducting atom-to-atom mapping and formatting the reaction SMILES strings for competitive pathways

-get_descriptors_v2.py: contains functions for generating the atomistic descriptor components
+**get_descriptors_v2.py**: contains functions for generating the atomistic descriptor components

--   Associated file: ‘bond_classification_01112022.csv’ – the parameters for generating the bond strength descriptors
+-   Associated file: **‘bond_classification_01112022.csv’** – the parameters for generating the bond strength descriptors

-get_label_v4.py: contains functions for generating the atomistic label
+**get_label_v4.py**: contains functions for generating the atomistic label

-training_prepare_v5.py: compiles functions in ‘get_descriptors_v2.py’ and ‘get_label_v4.py’ to generate the descriptor arrays and labels for atoms in a set of reactants
+**training_prepare_v5.py**: compiles functions in ‘get_descriptors_v2.py’ and ‘get_label_v4.py’ to generate the descriptor arrays and labels for atoms in a set of reactants

-model_training_v3.py: functions for training and evaluating the model
+**model_training_v3.py**: functions for training and evaluating the model

 ### data_processing/ folder:

-initial_treatment.py: group reactions with the same reactants together vis InChI strings; for the Diels-Alder dataset only, reactions with placeholder atoms are also removed.
+**initial_treatment.py**: group reactions with the same reactants together vis InChI strings; for the Diels-Alder dataset only, reactions with placeholder atoms are also removed.
 Reactions with hypervalent molecules lead to errors in the model training and testing.
 They are removed manually from the Diels-Alder dataset.

-remove_emb_error.py: filter reactions with 3D structure errors
+**remove_emb_error.py**: filter reactions with 3D structure errors

-competitive_pathway_atom_mapping.py: This script executes the functions in atidx.py to conduct atom-to-atom mapping of individual reactions and between the competitive pathways.
+**competitive_pathway_atom_mapping.py**: This script executes the functions in atidx.py to conduct atom-to-atom mapping of individual reactions and between the competitive pathways.
 This process was conducted only on the first-year and Diels-Alder datasets.

--   Associated files in the dataset/ folder: ‘exam_test.csv’ and ‘exam_test_28122023.csv’ – the input and output csv file from executing the script are provided for illustrations
+-   Associated files in the dataset/ folder: **‘exam_test.csv’** and **‘exam_test_28122023.csv’** – the input and output csv file from executing the script are provided for illustrations

 ### bond_strength_descriptor/ folder:

-bondlength_fromsmi_v2.py: gather bond length data from SMILES strings
+**bondlength_fromsmi_v2.py**: gather bond length data from SMILES strings

-bond_pre_classifier_v2.py: using the bond length data to generate bond strength descriptor classification criteria, ie the ‘bond_classification_01112022.csv’ file
+**bond_pre_classifier_v2.py**: using the bond length data to generate bond strength descriptor classification criteria, ie the ‘bond_classification_01112022.csv’ file

 ### model_evaluation/ folder:

-chk_dup_v3.py: check if there is an overlap between datasets
+**chk_dup_v3.py**: check if there is an overlap between datasets

-random_sample_test.py, random_sample_test_all.py, random_sample_test_Bmix.py, random_sample_test_Cmix.py: scripts for carrying out random sampling test
+**random_sample_test.py**, **random_sample_test_all.py**, **random_sample_test_Bmix.py**, random_sample_test_Cmix.py: scripts for carrying out random sampling test

-take_one_out_test.py: the script for carrying out the take-one-out cross-validation test
+**take_one_out_test.py**: the script for carrying out the take-one-out cross-validation test

-test_size_test.py: The script for investigating the effect of varying the testing or training dataset size
+**test_size_test.py**: The script for investigating the effect of varying the testing or training dataset size

-save_model.py: executing this script to train models using reactions from a single dataset and return the trained models in .sav files
+**save_model.py**: executing this script to train models using reactions from a single dataset and return the trained models in .sav files

-save_model2.py: executing this script to train models using reactions from multiple datasets and return the trained models in .sav files
+**save_model2.py**: executing this script to train models using reactions from multiple datasets and return the trained models in .sav files

-evaluation.py: This script takes the .csv output from the above script to calculate performance metrics by comparing the predictions with the actual labels.
+**evaluation.py**: This script takes the .csv output from the above script to calculate performance metrics by comparing the predictions with the actual labels.

 __________________________

 All the scripts under the model_evaluation/ should be moved from TwoBondChem/model_evaluation/ to TwoBondChem/ before execution.
 The following files under TwoBondChem/ provide an example of the training and evaluation procedure:

-random_sample_test_EXAMPLE.py: training and testing for 2-bond+ models trained from the [3+2] cycloaddition dataset.
+**random_sample_test_EXAMPLE.py**: training and testing for 2-bond+ models trained from the [3+2] cycloaddition dataset.
 The code is taken from ‘random_sample_test.py’ under model_evaluation/ folder.
 This script can be executed as it is from the TwoBondChem/ folder

-cyclo_2b+/ contains output files from executing the ‘random_sample_test_EXAMPLE.py’ script
+**cyclo_2b+/** contains output files from executing the ‘random_sample_test_EXAMPLE.py’ script

-evaluate_EXAMPLE.ipynb: evaluation of the predictions using the ‘evaluation.py’ under model_evaluation/ folder
+**evaluate_EXAMPLE.ipynb**: evaluation of the predictions using the ‘evaluation.py’ under model_evaluation/ folder